Event Bus¶

 unrelated and fine.)

-The bus survives change_scene(): connections held by autoloads or
+The bus survives change_scene(): subscriptions held by autoloads or

 other long-lived objects keep firing across scene swaps.
-Connections
+Subscriptions

 held by transient nodes drop automatically when those nodes are freed,